bradh352/ansible-role-network-vxlanevpn/README.md

 * `network_vtep_ip`: Required when using VXLAN-EVPN.
 IPv4 address and subnet used by the underlay network for VXLAN tunnel endpoints.
-This IP address is exchanged using BGP Unnumbered to facilitate communication, it must be unique across the underlay.
+This IP address is exchanged using BGP to facilitate communication, it must be unique across the underlay.
 A subnet mask must be specified for the firewall to know what address ranges are allowed, however only a `/32` will be advertised. e.g. `172.17.0.2/24`
 * `network_underlay_asn`: Required when using VXLAN-EVPN.
 Autonomous System Number to use for the underlay.
 This should be unique across the underly.